defold/doc/docs/en/manuals/shader.md

 ```
 1. The varying texture coordinate variable is declared.
 The value of this variable will be interpolated for each fragment between the values set for each vertex in the shape.
 2. A `sampler2D` uniform variable is declared.
 The sampler, together with the interpolated texture coordinates, is used to perform texture lookup so the sprite can be textured properly.
 Since this is a sprite, the engine will assign this sampler to the image set in the sprite's *Image* property.
 3. A constant of type `CONSTANT_TYPE_USER` is defined in the material and declared as a `uniform`.
-Its valueis used to allow color tinting of the sprite.
+Its value is used to allow color tinting of the sprite.
 The default is pure white.
 4. The color value of the tint gets pre-multiplied with its alpha value since all runtime textures already contain pre-multiplied alpha.
 5. Sample the texture at the interpolated coordinate and return the sampled value.
 6. `gl_FragColor` is set to the output color for the fragment: the diffuse color from the texture multiplied with the tint value.